From Microsoft's documentation Windows 7, Windows 8 and Windows 10 Telemetry Updates (Diagnostic Tracking).

 You can also manually block Windows Update in your router's firewall, or in 3rd-party firewall software such as Comodo Firewall and PeerBlock.
 An advantage of using this method is that there is nothing that Microsoft can do to over-ride, reset, or ignore the block.

-Be aware that adding servers to the Windows hosts file and to the Windows Defender Firewall will not block Microsoft's servers, as Windows 10 is maliciously designed to ignore any instructed blocking of Microsoft's own servers.
-So, if you're going to block Microsoft's servers in a software firewall, a 3rd-party program such as those mentioned will have to be used.
+Be aware that some people have claimed that adding Microsoft servers to the Windows hosts file and to the Windows Defender Firewall will not block then because Windows 10 is maliciously designed to ignore any instructed blocking of Microsoft's own servers.
+I don't have confirmation that this is true, but if it is then you're going to have to block Microsoft's servers in a a 3rd-party firewall program such as those mentioned previously.

 These are all or some of the Microsoft servers to block in your router's firewall or 3rd-party firewall software to block Windows Update: